 There is nothing you or I could possibly do to earn the sacrifice God made for us on that cross.
 But the work of the Christian life is to conform our hearts to be like His – giving without hesitation.
 The Church asks us to tithe ten percent of our income.
 Another way of saying this: the Church invites us to share in a tiny percent of Jesus’s suffering – to give until it hurts a little.

 When the fear of not having enough money prevents me from giving to those in need, I’m effectively telling God I don’t trust Him.
 That He’s not enough for me.
 That this sacrifice is too much.

 If you have Jesus, you have enough.
 Do you really believe that?
 If so, I invite you to put your money where your mouth is 😉

 More Like This

 Erica lives in San Diego, California with her four pet chickens.
-She’s a graduate of UC Santa Barbara and works as a Content Creator.
-She writes about whole-person health and wellness on her blog, The Erica Paige.
+She’s a graduate of UC Santa Barbara and is the Owner of Seedling Site Shop, a website design & copywriting resource for purpose-driven brands.
 When she’s not writing, she’s likely playing in the waves at the beach, cooking vegan recipes, taking a spin class, or watching great movies.